skiptoniam/ppmData/README.md

                     window = preds[[1]], covariates=preds)
 ```

 Here we plot the quadrature scheme.
-The red points represent the known
+The green points represent the known
-locations of .
-The black points represent the quadrature locations.
+locations of *Tasmaphena sinclairi*.
+The black points represent the
-Quasi-random quadrature where the integration points are generated using
+quadrature locations.
+Quasi-random quadrature where the integration
-a quasi-random areal sample.
+points are generated using a quasi-random areal sample.

 ``` r
 plot(ppmdata1)
 ```

 <img src="README_files/figure-gfm/fig1-1.png" style="display: block; margin: auto;" />
+Once the `ppmData` object has been set up it is quiet easy to fit a
+point process model in R. You can use something like `glm`, `gam` or
+even convert the `ppmData` object to work directly with `spatstat::ppm`.

 ## Code of Conduct